The Australian Property Market Moves in Cycles

 The Problem with “Hotspot” Investing in Regional Towns

-Many so-called property advisors are still funneling clients into regional towns after prices have already surged.
 They point to short-term price growth and COVID-driven population shifts as justification.

 Take Townsville as an example.

-For sure Townsville is an important regional hub and economic centre in North Queensland.
-Its population is expected to grow steadily over time.
-But prices there barely moved for more than a decade.
+But prices there barely moved for decades.
 In 2021, median house prices were still under $400,000 — in some cases lower than a decade earlier.

 Now, Townsville house prices are approaching levels that would have seemed absurd just a few years ago.
 For a city of just over 200,000 people, prices near $1 million raise serious questions about long-term affordability and future growth potential.